Stop Performant Recovery Debt Collection Harassment

 (Best number to call or text)

 Getting calls from debt collectors can cause serious stress and frustration.
-While some collectors act professionally, many people report unpleasant experiences.
-If you’re facing harassment from Performant Recovery, you should know that laws exist to protect you from this behavior.
+If you’re facing harassment from Performant Recovery, you should know that federal law protects you from abusive behavior.
+The Fair Debt Collection Practices Act (FDCPA) stops debt collectors from using intimidating or threatening tactics.

 The Fair Debt Collection Practices Act